AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/String functions.md

 -   Response parameters

-    Returns the hexadecimal string that is converted from the string specified by the `s` parameter.
+    Returns a hexadecimal string that is converted from the string specified by the `s` parameter.

 -   Examples